fdupes command: Tutorial & Examples

 Simply put, fdupes helps you locate duplicate files on your Linux server.
 By scanning through directories, fdupes compares files based on their size and content, allowing it to identify identical files even if they have different names.
-It helps you reclaim storage space and maintain a more organized file system by identifying and handling duplicate files efficiently.
+It helps you reclaim storage space and maintain a more organized file system by efficiently identifying and handling duplicate files.

 fdupes utilizes a clever algorithm to detect duplicate files.
 It compares the files in a selected directory or a set of directories and checks for similarities in both file size and content.
 By performing a binary comparison, fdupes can quickly identify duplicates, even if they're scattered across various locations.